About Teaching English in Argentina

 It is not common to obtain a work visa in Argentina.
 English teachers typically work under the table on a tourist visa.
 This is common practice, but it is technically not a legal work visa.
 Should you choose to work under the table it is your responsibility to be informed of the potential consequences of working on a tourist visa.
 Many English teachers in Argentina also teach English online and/or take on private students to make extra money for travel.

-A TEFL certification is typically required to teach English in Argentina.
 Most available English teaching positions are in the major cities of Buenos Aires, Rosario, Mendoza, Cordoba, Tucuman, Bariloche, and Mar del Plata.